Harry Watson (cyclist): Early life and family

-Cycling career
+Cycling career and Tour de France participation

+Watson was noticed by the global cycling world after a strong performance in the 1927 Dunlop Grand Prix, which at the time was the biggest cycling race in the British Empire, and the richest race in the world.
+The Dunlop was held in four stages around Victoria, Australia, in November 1927, covering 1111.3 km.
+The Grand Prix carried with it the title of Long Distance Road Champion of Australasia, and Watson would finish in second behind his future Tour teammate, Hubert Opperman.
+This result would lead to his selection for the 1928 Tour de France.

-The tour was 5377 km long in 1928, most of it on unsealed roads, and the riders used heavy, fixed wheel bicycles.
+In 1928 Watson would start the Tour on an Australasian team of four riders, making him the first New Zealander to take part in the Tour de France.
+The 1928 Tour was 5377 km long, most of it on unsealed roads, and the riders used heavy, fixed wheel bicycles.
 There were 22 stages, ranging from 119 kilometres to 387 kilometres.
-As the Australasians were relatively inexperienced (they had never raced in Europe before) and were a trade team of four competing against teams of 8 to 10 cyclists, the French media predicted they would only last a few stages before pulling out.
-Of the 168 starters that year, only 41 finished.
-Watson placed 28th.
+The Australasians were relatively inexperienced (they had never raced in Europe before) and were a trade team of four competing against teams of eight to ten cyclists.
+French media predicted they would only last a few stages before pulling out.
+Of the 168 riders starting that year, only 41 finished.
+Watson successfully finished the race, placing 28th.
 He stated afterwards that it was the toughest race he had ever completed: "When I think of the mountain climbing, the mad rushes downhill, and the riding at night in pitch darkness, well, it is a veritable nightmare!
 In spite of this, it was a wonderful experience racing the Continentals."

-After eight months abroad Watson returned to New Zealand and continued competitive cycling to 1937.
-He won almost every long distance race that he entered, and set some enduring records in the process.
-The most notable was in 1935 when he completed the 167-kilometre Taranaki Around-the-Mountain Road Race in 4 hours, 8 minutes, 38 seconds (average speed of 40 km/h).

-Watson was selected for the 1928 Tour de France on the strength of his performance in the Dunlop Grand Prix, which at the time was the biggest cycling race in the British Empire and the richest race in the world.
-The race was held in four stages around Victoria in November 1927, covering 690.5 mi.
-The Dunlop Grand Prix carried with it the title of Long Distance Road Champion of Australasia and Watson finished second to Opperman.